 There are many factors that determine severity of a food-allergic reaction, including the type of food, the amount of the allergen that’s consumed, whether you have asthma, your state of health at the time you ingested the food, how sensitive you are, etc.

 Unfortunately, if you have already experienced a severe reaction, it certainly could happen again.

-It is important to talk to your doctor about how to avoid the allergen(s), when and how to self-inject epinephrine and the need for emergency care in the event of an accidental ingestion.
+It is important to review with your doctor how to manage allergen avoidance.
+As well, review when and how to self-administer epinephrine, plus the need for emergency care in the event of an accidental ingestion.

 Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology, Jaffe Food Allergy Institute, at the Icahn School of Medicine at Mount Sinai in New York.
-He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.Submit a Question View all posts by this medical expert.
+He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.